 The Group monitors the cash flows and cash balance on a regular basis and seek to maintain optimal level of liquidity that can meet the working capital needs while supporting a healthy level of business and its various growth strategies.
 In the future, the Group intends to finance its operations through cash generated from operating activities, interest-bearing bank and other borrowings.
-Other than normal bank borrowings that the Group obtain from commercial banks and potential debt financing plans, the Group does not expect to have any material external debt financing plan in the near future.
+Other than normal bank borrowings that the Group obtains from commercial banks and potential debt financing plans, the Group does not expect to have any material external debt financing plan in the near future.

-Amounts due from contract customers
+Contract assets/ amounts due from contract customers

-The amounts due from contract customers increased from approximately RMB2,998.3 million as of 31 December 2016 to approximately RMB3,084.5 million as of 31 December 2017, representing 71.0% and 67.6% of the total current assets as of the same dates.
-The proportion of the amounts due from contract customers to the total current assets was decreased due to the Group strict control over the billings process.
-Increase in absolute amounts of amounts due from contract customers primarily because of the usual timing difference between the date of completion of construction works and the date of progress billings and the duration of the construction projects typically range from one to three years leading to an accumulated effect of the balance of amounts due from contract customers.
+The contract assets/ amounts due from contract customers decreased from approximately RMB3,084.5 million as of 31 December 2017 to approximately RMB 3,077.3 million as of 31 December 2018, representing 67.6% and 58.8% of the total current assets as of the same dates.
+The proportion of the contract assets/ amounts due from contract customers to the total current assets was decreased due to the Group strict control over the billings process.
+Decrease in absolute amounts of contract assets/ amounts due from contract customers primarily because of the Group actively issued bills to the customers.